|Lockdown - before - after|

 The government has used powers under the Public Health (Control of Disease) Act 1984 (the 1984 Act) to make The Health Protection (Coronavirus, Restrictions) (England) Regulations 2020

 Without any doubt, these Regulations are the most draconian restrictions imposed by a democratically elected government in the long history of our nation, including during the two world wars of the 20th century.
+They entail closure of businesses, restrictions on movement, and restrictions on gatherings of people.
 The Regulations are detailed and, in places, complex.
-This post offers an overview.

 The making of the Regulations was foreshadowed by